redseverity/nooly.me/README.md

 ### Start

-To start all apps and packages, run the following command:
+To start all apps, run the following command:

 ```
 pnpm start